nongiach/sudo_inject/README.md

 ## Usecase

-This is far from a generic privesc without requirements but it works, for instance if you have a RCE and don't have the user password but the user uses sudo then you can easily get root by stealing his token.
+This is far from a generic privesc without requirements but it works, for instance if you have a RCE and don't have the user password but the victim uses sudo then you can easily get root by stealing his token.

 ## How to simulate in lab?